msadat50/Engineering_4_Notebook/README.md

 ### Wiring
 <img src="https://github.com/msadat50/Engineering_4_Notebook/blob/main/images/OLED%20pic.png?raw=true" width="400">
 ### Reflection
-This was easy because we had a code to start and I went back a forward to the last assignment we did and pull some codes from there, but this time I had so many trouble with wiring I always had the write in the wrong place.
-Thanks to MR. Miller he helped me out.
+This was easy because we had a code to start with.I went back and forward to the last assignment we did and pull some codes from there, but this time I had so many trouble with wiring.
+I always had the write in the wrong place, but thanks to MR. Miller he helped me out.

 ## Landing_Area_Functions
+In this assignment we're trying to a set of three coordinates in (x,y). format the triangle area must be determined using a function
+If the user inputs coordinates incorrectly (letters or improper format) than the code should return to the input stage.
+The triangle area must be printed to the screen in this format: “The area of the triangle with vertices (x,y), (x,y), (x,y) is {area} square km and than the code must return to the input stage after printing the area, and wait for user input.

 ### Assignment Description